silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Cookies
-**Description:** Cookies are small pieces of data stored by the browser and sent to the server with each HTTP request to the same domain.
+**Description:** Are small pieces of data stored by the browser and sent to the server with each HTTP request to the same domain.
 Use cases: Authentication, user preferences, tracking, session management, cross-domain communication.

 **Example:**
 ```javascript